Safer Internet Day

 Safer Internet Day Facts

-• The theme for Safer Internet Day in 2023 was Want to talk about it?
-Making space for conversations about life online.
+• The theme for Safer Internet Day in 2024 was Inspiring change: Making a difference, managing influence and navigating change online.

 • The EU has emphasized the importance of raising awareness about internet safety and promoting digital literacy.
 They actively organize campaigns, training programs, and initiatives to educate citizens, especially young people, about the potential risks and safe practices online.